Zerokk/HappyAPI-Mercavus-Assignment/README.md

 This is the repository for the Mercavus assignment.
 As requested, it's made with Node, Hapi and Mongoose, and it heavily relies on the power of Typescript and the Object-Oriented Programming paradigm.
 It's not database-opinionated and requires zero configuration in that matter, so you can use a simple Docker MongoDB repository, or any working Mongo instance, and the app will work.

-Although is a project made in one day, it tries to assemble what a proper monolythic server should look like: easy and fast API creation and management, loosely coupled components, highly customizable, and a simple index file that allows the programmer a quick understanding of what's going on inside the code.
+Although is a project made in one and a half day, it tries to assemble what a proper monolythic server should look like: easy and fast API creation and management, loosely coupled components, highly customizable, and a simple index file that allows the programmer a quick understanding of what's going on inside the code.
 One of the priorities of the outermost and most prone to modification segments of the app, is to follow the KISS principle: "Keep It Simple, Stupid!".
 The documentation will also guide you through the changes needed to adapt it to your needs.

 ### ⚙️ Installation